Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     root.Add(popup);
     ```

-Following output is generated when the popup is created using the defined style:
+Following output is generated when the Popup is created using the defined style:

 ![PopupProperty](./media/PopupProperty.PNG)

 ## Responding to PopupButtonClickEvent

-When you click the popup button, the popup instance receives a PopupButtonClickEvent.
+When you click the Popup button, the Popup instance receives a PopupButtonClickEvent.
 You can declare the event handler as follows:

 ```cs